Tag Archives: Friedrich Hayek

 Beyond Creation

 Stunning autumn hues aside, motorcycling in Pacific Northwest is a lot about winding roads.
 It’s about navigating those curves at an optimal trajectory and speed, creating those lively moments when your foot pegs brush the tarmac.
-It’s about discovering that thin line, the line which separates recklessness from precarious optimism, that optimism of everything beyond your control going right!
+It’s about discovering that thin line, the line which separates recklessness from precarious optimism, that belief of everything beyond your control going just right!
 Discovering that trajectory requires a clear view, and an understanding of the full turn ahead.
 That along with instincts and skills tends to shape the plan on how to approach the turn, how to maneuver, at what speed etc.

 The actual question is what are those steps which maximized the probability of that incident.
 It could be that disturbing conversation you had with the neighbor or that reckless driver on the freeway, or both.
 It could also be that this accident was just inevitable.
 With exhaustive variables at each step, identifying and modelling that action or sequence of actions is non-trivial.
 It sort of requires omniscience and infinite computing power.
 But a functioning society requires individual to take responsibility, with the fair assumption that our free will defines the path.
 In short, we shape our good and bad “accidents”, by acting or not acting to compensate for external pressures.